TerraformersMC/Biolith/README.md

 * Override vanilla surfaces using custom surface builders.

 * Fully compatible with TerraBlender and Fabric Biome API biomes.
-* Somewhat compatible with BClib (biome placement may be modified by BClib).
+* Somewhat compatible with BClib (biome placement will be modified by BClib).
+* Can place biomes in Modern Beta worlds since 1.2.0-beta.1.

 ## Releases via Maven